Hipsley Mill

 Hipsely Mill Road, Woodbine Maryland 21797

-Amenities: Small dirt parking lot 50 feet east of the river on the south side of the road.
-May be muddy in wet weather.
-No facilities.
+Amenities: Small unpaved parking lot 50 feet east of the river on the south side of the road; may be muddy in wet i away from the parking lot is discouraged on legal hunting days.

-Handicapped Access: Very little.
-Although trails along the river are flat, they are narrow, rough, and often muddy.
+Handicapped Access: Extremely limited.
+Trails along the river are flat; however, they are narrow, rough, and often muddy; downed trees and intruding vegetation during the growing season can be expected.
 Birding in the vicinity of the bridge and parking lot can be productive.

 Compiler: Scott Berglund